raimohanska/nulzzzblog/2013_12_04_Wrapping_Hammer_In_Bacon.md

 ### More examples

-You're not probably surprised at the fact that all the included wrappers and generators ($.asEventStream, Bacon.fromNodeCallback, Bacon.interval, Bacon.fromPoll) are implemented on top of Bacon.fromBinder.
+You're not probably surprised at the fact that all the included wrappers and generators (including `$.asEventStream`, `Bacon.fromNodeCallback`, `Bacon.interval`, `Bacon.fromPoll` etc) are implemented on top of Bacon.fromBinder.
 So, for more examples, just dive into the Bacon.js codebase itself.